aran102504/cse15l-lab-reports/LabReport3.md

 technical/government/Alcohol_Problems//DraftRecom-PDF.txt
 technical/government/Alcohol_Problems//Session4-PDF.txt
 ```
-In this example, I utilize the find `-type` command in `technical` to return content of type `f` which means file.
+In this example, I utilize the find `-type` command in the `technical` directory to return content of type `f` which means file.
 This command returns all of the files within `technical/government/Alcohol_Problems`.
 This is useful for a complete list of files within the specified path, in this case, `technical/government/Alcohol_Problems`.

 Source: https://tecadmin.net/linux-find-command-with-examples/